20,000 widows in Vrindavan are living without their most basic resources.

 These are women who were shunned by their villages after the death of their husbands and left to survive as beggars.
-Many have traveled thousands of miles across India to take refuge in Vrindavan, hoping to find a community there.
+Many have traveled thousands of miles across India to take refuge in Vrindavan, hoping to find a community.

-By empowering these women to help take part in and uplift Vrindavan's communities, they too can live the life they deserve.
+By empowering these women to help take part in and uplift Vrindavan's communities, they too can live a life they deserve, a life of dignity and respect.

 Hear Their Stories